Việt Nam Quang Phục Hội: History

 The formation of Quang Phục Hội came after a meeting in March 1912 in the southern Chinese city of Canton.
-The meeting brought together the remnants of the Duy Tân hội (Reformation Society) which had been the leading revolutionary organization since the start of the 20th century.
+The meeting brought together the remnants of the Duy Tân Hội (Reformation Society) which had been the leading revolutionary organization since the start of the 20th century.
 It had a monarchist bent, but had lost direction.
 The new organization was patterned after the Chinese republican Tongmenghui.
 Its stated aim was to "drive out the French bandits, restore Vietnam, establish a democratic republic".

 Democracy vs Monarchy

 The group debated whether a democratic republican model or a monarchy should be the objective.
-Châu cited Rousseau's arguments in advocating a republic, asserting that democracy was becoming a stronger force in China, especially among those Chinese who could assist them.
-Châu gained support from colleagues from northern and central Vietnam, including Thượng Hiền.
+Phan cited Rousseau's arguments in advocating a republic, asserting that democracy was becoming a stronger force in China since the 1911 revolution, especially among those Chinese who could assist them.
+Phan gained support from colleagues from northern and central Vietnam, including Nguyễn Thượng Hiền.
 On the other hand, the southerners, who tended to be more conservative and supportive of Prince Cường Để, a direct descendant of Emperor Gia Long, founder of the Nguyễn dynasty, were more inclined towards a return of the monarchy.

 Organization

-According to Châu's account, a majority of the participants agreed to make Cường Để the President of the newly formed group.
-Châu was named vice president, while ministries were created, with a delegate from each of Vietnam's three regions in each ministry.
-The most important of these was the "deliberative ministry", with Châu, Nguyễn Thượng Hiền and Nguyễn Thần Hiến representing the northern, central and southern regions respectively.
+According to Phan's account, a majority of the participants agreed to make Cường Để the President of the newly formed group.
+Phan was named vice president, while ministries were created, with a delegate from each of Vietnam's three regions in each ministry.
+The most important of these was the "deliberative ministry", with Nguyễn Thượng Hiền, Phan Bội Châu and Nguyễn Thần Hiến representing the northern, central and southern regions respectively.
 The various military, financial and propaganda tasks were allocated, and the group dispersed.
 Some members went back to Vietnam while others stayed in the border provinces of Yunnan and Guangxi along the Chinese border with Vietnam.
-Châu spent most of his time fundraising.
-This was an urgent matter, since his usual financial advisor, Lý Tue, had been jailed in Vietnam and funding from Vietnam was beginning to dwindle.
-Châu decided to raise funds by issuing large numbers of Quang Phục Hội "military bonds".
+Phan spent most of his time fundraising.
+This was an urgent matter, since his usual financial advisor, Lý Tuệ, had been jailed in Vietnam by French authority and funding from Vietnam was beginning to dwindle.
+Phan decided to raise funds by issuing large numbers of Quang Phục Hội "military bonds".
 The group promised to reimburse the investors within two years, assuring the purchasers that they would come to power.

 Flags

 Quang Phục Hội proposed a flag design.
 Vietnam had never had a national flag, only banners to represent royalty.
 Their flag consisted of five, red, five-pointed stars, on a yellow background, to symbolise the "yellow" race.

 The military flag had a red background with five white stars, which represented the three regions of Vietnam, along with Laos and Cambodia.
-The red background on the military flag represented fire, indicating their location to the south of China, and the white represented the metal of their weapons, implying the destruction of the enemy.
+The red background on the military flag represented fire, indicating their location to the south of China according to wuxing, and the white represented the metal of their weapons, implying the destruction of the enemy.